 keyFile: /etc/kubernetes/pki/apiserver-etcd-client.key

+For me, stacked wins, and it isn’t close.
 I run stacked etcd in my homelab on three control plane nodes.
-It’s survived node failures, network issues, and the occasional “oops I rebooted the wrong server.”
-Stacked doesn’t mean fragile — it means coupled.
+It has survived disk failures, network blips, and the occasional “oops, I rebooted the wrong server” without losing the cluster.
+Stacked doesn’t mean fragile.
+It means coupled, and coupling three nodes I understand fully beats spreading state across six I half-understand.